jaylenwang7/jaylenwang7.github.io/_pages/about.md

 * Hardware/software co-design
 * Machine learning hardware

-Hobbies/interests
+Hobbies/interests (not that you asked)
 ======
-* I've played tennis most of my life through college (in club tennis), and still playing (when I can).
+* I've played tennis most of my life.
+I still enjoy playing regularly (through CMU's club tennis team and with friends).
+Still trying to figure out how a backhand volley works.
-* I'm a big fan of the NBA, particularly of the Boston Celtics.
+* I'm a big fan of the NBA, particularlyy of the Boston Celtics.
 If there's a Celtics game on I'll probably be watching.
 If you also love Derrick White and Al Horford, we'll get along.
 * I love making, talking about, and eating food.
 I may ask you questions such as "what fruit do you think is underrated?".
 I apoligize in advance.
 * I enjoy hiking and basically anything with fresh air.
-Nothing like eating a PB&J when you reach the top.
+What's better than eating a PB&J when you reach the top?
 * I love listening to podcasts and reading books of basically any genre.
 Please give me book recs :)